 And in November 2009, Miki, who formerly worked for Frostline in Boulder, told me about a firm named Lodi Down and Feather.

-Down terminology--- "fillpower" is one of the main parameters that determines down quality.
+Down terminology--- down "fillpower" is one of the main parameters that determines down quality.
 Down with increasingly higher (better) fillpower costs more and more.
 Cheap down in department store jackets often has only 450-500 fillpower, and it's duck down with lots of larger feathers and feather shafts, etc. "Normal" down is goose down with a fillpower of 550, as measured in the supposedly standard testing cylinder-- under controlled conditions, how much volume will one pound of down expand to fill up?
-Typical levels of better quality down are 600, 650, 700, and then the ultra-premium 800.
-Some folks doubt the truth of claims as high as 800, but in my book, having owned a bag with 800 fillpower down, as you get into the highest grades, it's all mighty fine stuff, soft and luxurious and heavenly light and compressible.
+Typical levels of better quality down are 600, 650, 700, and then the ultra-premium 800-900.
+Some folks doubt the truth of claims as high as 800+, but in my book, having owned a bags with 800-850 fillpower down, as you get into the highest grades, it's all mighty fine stuff, soft and luxurious and heavenly light and compressible.
 You really can tell a big difference, even over 550 down.
 The exact source of the down (the birds) formerly was held in great esteem, with eider down and Polish down being regarded as the ultimate, but nowadays many say it doesn't really matter where it comes from, as long as it passes the tests, one down is as good as any other--- and nowadays most of the World's down comes from geese raised for meat in (you guessed it) China....
+A Final author's note: the ultra-premium down bags of Feathered Friends and Western Mountaineering both use 850+ down from Eastern Europe.

 The Proper Storage of